qmk/qmk_firmware/users/wanleg/readme.md

   3.3V to 3.3 Volts
 4. Download and install __Flash Loader Demonstrator__ from [here](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/flasher-stm32.html)
 5. Use __Flash Loader Demonstrator__ to flash the bootloader
   Ensure the correct COM port is selected.
+Leave other options with their default values/selections.
   Use the "Download to Device" option, with "Erase necessary pages" selected
 6. After a successful flash, set 'boot 0' pin/jumper low
   B0- to center pin